-STATEMENT OF CHANGES IN EQUITY

-The Fund's net assets attributable to Unitholders are classified as a liability under AASB132 Financial Instruments: Presentation.
+STATEMENT OF CHANGES IN EQUITY for the year ended 30 June 2022 The Fund's net assets attributable to Unitholders are classified as a liability under AASB132 Financial Instruments: Presentation.
 As such the Fund has no equity, and no changes in equity have been presented for the current or comparative year.